'Hue 1968' Revisits An American 'Turning Point' In The War In Vietnam

 DAVIES: You know, you write in the book that the Viet Cong were regarded by many anti-war activists in the United States as freedom fighters.
 You say the Viet Cong were actually pretty vicious.

 BOWDEN: They were.
-And, you know, there were plenty of people like Che Ti Mang (ph) and Nguyen Van Quang (ph) who were idealists - young idealists - who were fighting for the freedom of their country.
+And, you know, there were plenty of people like Che Thi Mung and Nguyen Van Quang who were idealists - young idealists - who were fighting for the freedom of their country.

 DAVIES: She's the 18-year-old girl.
 He was the guy who smuggled the arms in on the boats.